 German Shepherds are known for their intelligence, strength and bravery.
-It’s what makes them one of the most popular dogs.
-And while they may be the third most intelligent dog breed, owners may still wonder if this helps with their training.
+It’s what makes them one of the most popular dogs, especially with police work.
+And while they may be the third smartest dog breed, owners may still wonder if this helps with training.

-So, are German Shepherds easy to train?
 German Shepherds are incredibly easy to train.
 As a highly intelligent breed, they can learn quickly and retain lessons with ease.
-However, training is about more than just brains.
+However, being trainable is more than just having high obedience & working IQ.
 Multiple factors can impact how easy it is to train your German Shepherd, including their age, previous experiences, and your techniques.

 Our guide walks you through all you need to know about how easy German Shepherds are to train.
-With this knowledge and a little bit of effort, you can have a wonderful canine companion trained to perfection.
+With this knowledge and a little bit of effort, you can have a wonderful companion trained to perfection.
 Read on to learn more.

 RECOMMENDED: 31 Great German Shepherd Mixes